iwantmyname/blog/_posts/2014-05-02-the-updated-big-list-of-static-website-generators-for-your-site-blog-or-wiki.md

 ###Not static, but in the same universe

-[Kirby](http://getkirby.com/) - A PHP-based CMS that's "easy to setup, easy to use, flexible as hell."
+[Kirby](http://getkirby.com/) - A PHP-built CMS that's "easy to setup, easy to use, flexible as hell."

-[Statamic](http://statamic.com/) - A flat-file CMS using PHP with a beautiful and responsive control panel designed with clients in mind.
+[Statamic](http://statamic.com/) - A flat-file CMS built on PHP with a beautiful and responsive control panel designed with clients in mind.

 ***